What is Google Display Network?

 What this means, in my opinion, is that Google has leveled the playing field somewhat.
 According to Google, RankBrain is even now its third most important ranking factor.

 What this means for you is that when you realise what the Google Display Network is and start using it, you now have the added security of knowing the advertising you are paying for is being displayed on quality, relevant sites.
 In turn, this potentially means that the clicks coming through to your website from this advertising will be much more targeted and more likely to generate sales.

-As Cade Metz wrote in a Wired.com article in 2016, “AI is transforming Google Search.
+As Cade Metz wrote in a Wired.com article, “AI is transforming Google Search.
 The rest of the web is next.”

 That transformation means that cheating is going to be way more difficult.
-Think about it.
 The entire Google Display Network is now being monitored by a transistorised brain that never sleeps and learns non-stop every second.
 This can only increase the value of the network to anyone using it.

 Indeed, as Mr. Metz wrote, the rest of the web is next.
-The key to making something as powerful as the Google Display Network work for you is to get a little professional assistance.
-Now that you know a bit more about what we’re talking about, it’s time to grow your own brand.
+The key to making something as powerful as the display network work for you is to get a little professional assistance.
+Now that you know a bit more about what I am talking about, it’s time to grow your own brand.